Robert-van-Engelen/Forth850/README.md

                     rl d            ;  8    ;   de << 1 -> de
                     djnz 3$         ; 13(51); until --b = 0

+Note: unrolling the loops improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast unsigned 16x16->32 bit multiplication

 Entry: